Belief Acquisition as Stochastic Filtering: Empirical Beliefs

+An observation model takes as input an element in $H_{n-1} \times A \times X \times Y$ and returns a distribution on the observations that could be received by the agent.

-Similarly, it turns out that it is natural for the general theory to include the history and action spaces in the domain of an observation model; under a certain conditional independence assumption that holds for state spaces, the history and action arguments can be dropped to recover the more usual definition of an observation model.
+It turns out that it is natural for the general theory to include the history and action spaces in the domain of an observation schema; under a conditional independence assumption, the history and action arguments can be dropped.

-The regular conditional distribution assumptions ensure that schemas, transition models, and observation models are essentially unique with respect to the underlying stochastic processes.

-The setting is sufficiently general to provide a theoretical framework for the acquisition of empirical beliefs by an agent situated in some environment.
+The setting above is sufficiently general to provide a theoretical framework for the acquisition of empirical beliefs by an agent situated in some environment for which the constant-valued assumption is satisfied.
 Furthermore, empirical beliefs can be far more general than the standard case of state distributions.

+Now the nonconditional case of the theory is considered.
+For this, the space $X$ in the above development is dropped.
+Thus empirical schemas have the form